 Most American citizens dread the summons to jury duty.
 Very few people enjoy taking time off from work or relaxation to sit through a stuffy court procedure and argue with a group of other strangers.

 Preparing for jury duty is often more stressful than the court date itself.
 Part of that preparation involves choosing what to wear.
-Most people are not familiar with court rules and regulations, and any unfamiliar situation becomes even more stressful when you know there will be court guards scrutinizing your every move.
+Most people are unfamiliar with court rules and regulations, and any unfamiliar situation becomes even more stressful when you know there will be court guards scrutinizing your every move.

 If you have been summoned for jury duty, here are some guidelines for choosing your outfit.

-Jury Dress Codes
+Jury Duty Dress Codes

-Although each court may have different regulations, in general, the expectations are similar.
+Although each court may have different regulations, the expectations are generally similar.
 Jurors should dress in business casual clothing.
 Although you are not participating in the trial so you are not the center of attention, you are still part of a solemn court proceeding.
 Your attire should reflect the seriousness of the occasion.

-Most dress codes outright ban certain revealing clothing such as shorts and mini-skirts.
+Most dress codes outright ban certain revealing clothing, such as shorts and mini-skirts.
 You are also forbidden from wearing overly casual clothing such as graphic t-shirts, tank tops, or flip-flops.

-Consequences of Not Dressing Appropriately
+Consequences of Not Dressing Appropriately for jury duty

 Many courts will send you home if you are not dressed in a manner appropriate for court.
 However, do not intentionally wear overly casual clothing to get sent home and avoid jury duty.
 Usually, you will be summoned at a later date and have to repeat the whole process.